amcox/masterdash/README.txt

 #Import Procedure

+First, do the steps below on the local development database.

-1. **Date Enrollments**
+1. **Delete Enrollments**

-    Enrollment.delete_all
+    `Enrollment.delete_all`

 2. **Delete Observations**

-    Observation.delete_all
+    `Observation.delete_all`

+3. Set logger to 1 to hide SQL

+  `ActiveRecord::Base.logger.level = 1`

 3. **Import Students**

   Run the query 'student export.sql' in SQLDeveloper and export the result as 'students\_import.csv' to '/csvs'.
 No modification needed.

-  Set the logger to 1 so that you can see the progress bar.

-    ActiveRecord::Base.logger.level = 1

   Run the student import method.
 This should import new students, update existing ones, and delete ones no longer included in the file.

-    Student.import('csvs/students_import.csv')
+    `Student.import('csvs/students_import.csv')`

 4. **Import Teachers**